missionpinball/mpf-mc/README.md

 Separate from that is the Media Controller which controls the display and sound, including the DMD, Color DMD, RGB LED DMD, and/or onscreen or LCD display.

-This package (mpf-mc) is MPF's "default" media controller which is based on Kivy and Python.
+This package (mpf_mc) is MPF's "default" media controller which is based on Kivy and Python.
 There's also another media controller option based on Unity 3D you can use instead.

 MPF-MC can run on Windows, OS X, and Linux.
 It can run on the same machine as